 What are the benefits of using Azure Virtual Desktop?

-In addition to simplicity as mentioned above, there are four other major benefits of using Azure Virtual Desktop:
+In addition to simplicity, as mentioned above, there are four other major benefits of using Azure Virtual Desktop:

-🔒 Azure Virtual Desktop ensures data security
+🔒 Azure Virtual Desktop Ensures Data Security

 ✔️ Azure Virtual Desktop is Cost-Effective

 With Azure Virtual Desktop, employees get the flexibility of accessing their virtual desktops and applications from any location, at any time and using any device.
 Microsoft has also made changes to office products to allow them to work better in a multi-session environment providing a seamless experience for users.
-Also, integration with FSLogix Profile Containers, a profile management solution enables desktop users to switch easily between virtual machines.
-The multi-session capability of AVD helps employees to gain feature-rich capabilities of Windows 10 and stack multiple users on a single desktop.
+Also, integration with FSLogix Profile Containers, a profile management solution, enables desktop users to switch easily between virtual machines.
+The multi-session capability of AVD helps employees to gain feature-rich capabilities of Windows 10 and 11 and stack multiple users on a single desktop.

 ☁️ Azure Virtual Desktop is Scalable